 - Coalescing (oil removal)

 - Vapor removal

 Optimally, a pressure regulator maintains a constant output pressure regardless of variations in the input pressure and downstream flow requirements.
-In practice, output pressure is influenced to some degree by variations in primary pressure and flow.
+In practice, the output pressure is influenced by variations in primary pressure and flow.

 Pressure regulators are used to control pressure to:

 - Air tools

 - Fluidic systems